Hidden universality in the merger rate distribution in the primordial black hole scenario: Summary

 Other astrophysical mechanisms leading to BH mergers are generally expected to yield different $\alpha$ values.
-Recently, \citet{OLeary:2016ayz} has shown that $\alpha \sim 4$ for binary BH mergers in dense star clusters.
+Recently, \citet{OLeary:2016ayz} has shown that the probability of merger is proportional to $m_{\rm t}^4$ for binary BH mergers in dense star clusters, which implies $\alpha\sim 4$ if the merger rates are nearly independent to mass ratio.
 PBH binaries formed in the low redshift Universe by GW emission during close encounters leads to $\alpha \approx 1.43$ \citep{Bird:2016dcv}.
+BH binaries formed by GW emission in mass-segregated environments such as galactic nuclei lead to $\alpha$ values that vary with the total binary mass $m_{\rm t}$ \citep{Gondanetal2017}.

 The mass distribution is not the only GW observable which allows one to distinguish between different mechanisms leading to binary BH mergers.
 For instance, it was shown recently that PBHs are unlikely to possess large spins \citep{Chiba:2017rvs}.
 When the statistics of BH spins is accumulated in the future, this will also become a powerful discriminator.
 Further, the eccentricity distribution will be useful to distinguish binaries formed by GW capture in high velocity dispersion environments at low redshifts \citep{OLeary:2008myb,Gondan:2017hbp}.
 The observable PBH binaries that formed at high redshifts are expected to have close to zero eccentricity due to circularization by GW emission \citep{Peters:1964zz}. {\it LISA} will be able to determine the eccentricity for mergers with $e \gtrsim 10^{-6}$ \citep{Seto:2016wom}.
-Finally, third generation GW detectors will allow us to map out the cosmological luminosity distance (or redshift) distribution for BH mergers to high redshifts \citep{Nakamura:2016hna}.
+Detection of BHs with masses less than $\sim 1\,\Msun$, which may be possible with the advanced LIGO, VIRGO, and KAGRA at design sensitivity, would provide strong evidence of the existence of PBHs \citep{Magee:2017vkk,Clesseetal2017}.
+Finally, future GW detectors will allow us to map out the cosmological luminosity distance (or redshift) distribution for BH mergers to high redshifts \citep{Nakamura:2016hna,Koushiappas:2017kqm}.
 Examining the multidimensional GW event rate distribution will be essential to prove or disprove the PBH scenario.